 Step 1.
 Upon completion of thesis proposal defense, student may enroll in the last 3 units of the M.S. thesis course (Bio 300 – 3 units) OR the last 3 units of the Ph.D. thesis course (Bio 400 – 3 units = must complete 12 units in total)

 Step 3.
-The student schedules the date of the defense with the thesis panel and submits a full thesis/dissertation manuscript to the examiners at least one month before the scheduled defense.
+The student submits (A) a letter of endorsement by the adviser, co-adviser (if any), and reader(s) with the finalized schedule of the defense AND (b) the full thesis/dissertation manuscript to the examiners, at least (1) month before the schedule of the defense.

 Step 5.
 The student will defend his/her thesis/dissertation.

 Step 6.
-The student submits a final thesis/dissertation manuscript and CD copy to IB and CS upon endorsement/signing of the Thesis Adviser and Reader for signature and binding.
+The student submits a final thesis/dissertation manuscript and a soft copy to IB and CS upon endorsement/signing of the Thesis Adviser and Reader for signature and binding.